kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

    values for that resource.
  * The JavaScript in the page should listen to messages.
 See example receiveMessage implementation at the end of this section.
-    * Example: `window.addEventListener("message", receiveMessage, false);`
-    * See example reveiveMessage implementation at the end of this section.
     * When a message with `messageId` == `resource.save` is received, the editor should save the values set up by the customer, and respond with another message to the parent iframe.
 The message should be of the following format: